-The Williamsburg Bridge is quite possibly my most favorite bridge in the world.
+The Williamsburg Bridge is quite possibly my most favorite bridge in the world, and it’s definitely my favorite of the NYC bridges.
 I’ve crossed it hundreds of times on foot and on bike and somehow I still manage to see something different on each traverse.
 Between the ever-changing graffiti tags, fetching city views both up and down the East River, and eclectic cast of characters passing by, crossing the Williamsburg Bridge never gets old.

 Queensboro Bridge (59th St Bridge)